 Why it matters

-• Charlie Kirk's assassination has sparked outrage, highlighting concerns over political violence and safety for public figures in the U.S.
+- Charlie Kirk's assassination has sparked outrage and intensified discussions on political violence in the U.S.

-• Critics argue that the left's rhetoric contributes to a culture of violence, prompting conservatives to demand investigations into funding for left-wing organizations.
+- Critics argue that left-wing rhetoric contributes to a culture of violence, prompting calls for reevaluation of discourse.

 What’s next